Preventive medicine · Dogs and cats

 Early detection

-Teeth, skin, ears, weight, joints, pain… Many conditions develop without initial signs.
-The annual exam catches changes before they worsen and treatment options narrow.
+Teeth, skin, ears, weight, joints, pain: many conditions develop without early signs.
+The exam catches changes before they worsen and treatment options narrow.

 A 6-month-old kitten has different needs than a 9-year-old Labrador.
-The visit provides personalized advice on nutrition, behaviour, parasite prevention and more based on age and lifestyle.
+The visit brings personalized advice on nutrition, behaviour and parasite prevention, based on age and lifestyle.

 Continuity of care